MasterMedo/daily-expense-manager/README.md

 what does this chart tell us?
-firstly, pizza hut's 'Big cheesy B' is not worth 20 euros (the stockholm fastfood expense) even if you split the bill with someone. secondly, a banana in sweden is more expensive than lunch in poland... jokes aside, one can notice that even when accomodation is free, traveling is really expensive when you don't have a kitchen.
+firstly, pizza hut's 'Big cheesy B' is not worth 20 euros (the stockholm fastfood expense) even if you split the bill with my significant other. secondly, a banana in sweden is more expensive than lunch in poland... jokes aside, one can notice that even when accomodation is free, traveling is really expensive when you don't have a kitchen.